• appointment@healthcheckbox.com

 The options for treating the unhealthy patients can vary from medicines to surgical operations.
 Some of which are given below:

-Calcium channel blockers or beta-blockers are administered to regulate the blood pressure or high cholesterol level in unhealthy patients that decreases the symptoms of chest pain.
+• Medications: Calcium channel blockers or beta-blockers are administered to regulate the blood pressure or high cholesterol level in unhealthy patients, which decreases the symptoms of chest pain.
 These drugs function by restricting the use of calcium absorbed by the body.

 Depending on the symptoms and the critical condition, the healthcare provider may choose surgery as below:

-An incision in the heart muscle is done by the surgeon for the removal of an infected or damaged portion of the muscle.
-This will render the coronary artery free and the blood flow to the heart takes place smoothly.
+• Myocardial Bridge Surgery: An incision in the heart muscle is done by the surgeon for the removal of an infected or damaged portion of the muscle.
+This will render the coronary artery free, and the blood flow to the heart takes place smoothly.

 Myocardial Bridge and Healthy Living